Every writer confronts the dreaded blank page.

 Rarely will the first few sentences of any piece of writing make it through to the final draft.

-Very often, the best opening lines of a text are rewritten at a much later stage.
+Very often, you will write your best opening lines at a much later stage.

-So don’t fret about them now.
-Just let them do their temporary job of occupying what would otherwise be white space.
+There’s no need to fret or worry about them for the time being.
+Just let these opening sentences do their temporary job of occupying what would otherwise be white space.

 Slay the dragon

-You don’t need to be a brave writer to conquer a white page.
+You don’t need to be a courageous writer to conquer a white page dragon.
 But you should never try to stare it down.
 It will always win that game.

 The best way to defeat any fear you might have is with words – they are your weapon of choice.

-Try using one of the four tips I have noted above to help you.
+Try using one of the tips I have noted above to help you.

-Don’t be intimidated. be a fearless writer and be confident in knowing that you can win the battle of the white page every single time.
+Be a fearless writer and be confident in knowing that you and your writing voice can win the battle of the white page every single time.